prannayreddy/Cricket-Score/README.md

 I've just attached the activity_main.xml and MainActivity.java files.
 You can copy and paste the files to the respective files when you create a new project on android studio and run it :)
 Thank you :)

+UPDATE- I've also added the strings.xml for reference :)